IoT Supply Chain Management: It’s Time for Growth and Change

 How COVID-19 Impacted IoT Supply Chain Management

-Lasting growth and development come from the hard stuff -- the challenges, obstacles and disruptions that force us to pause and reassess how and why we're doing things.
+Lasting growth and development come from the hard stuff — the challenges, obstacles, and disruptions that force us to pause and reassess how and why we're doing things.
 It's fair to say 2020 had its share of the hard stuff.
-COVID-19 was the leading disruption for the year.

 The smart home and appliances industry immediately felt the impact of the pandemic.
 Although many smart home OEMs experienced production delays due to government lockdowns, there was also a downturn in sales due to lower demand.